Motion to Take Note

 The unions have also run a national campaign arguing for apprentices to be paid fairly, so that young people from low-income households are not priced out of the scheme.
 Given that businesses such as Ikea already pay their apprentices the real living wage—£9 per hour with a London-weighted uplift of £1.55—will the Minister confirm when the Government plan to adopt the real living wage across the apprenticeship scheme?

 My Lords, I too thank the noble Lord, Lord Young, for introducing this debate and all those who have sent us informative and helpful briefings.
 There are too many to acknowledge but all have been read.
 The noble Lord is, of course, a real-life apprentice—as is the noble Lord, Lord Pendry—and is an enthusiastic supporter of apprenticeships.
 I go to any number of apprentice events and he is always there; I suspect he goes to others where I am not.
 I share his enthusiasm and can only wish that schools had more incentive to encourage their students into apprenticeships instead of their remorseless academic imperatives of GCSE, A-level and university.
 I agree with the noble Baroness, Lady Pidding: what are the Government doing to give schools reasons to promote apprenticeships and work-based skills and, indeed, the information and guidance about them which most teachers will not have?
-I share the concerns of the noble Baroness, Lady Cohen, about the Higher Education Bill and the Technical and Further Education Bill.
-I was leading for the Lib Dems on both and there was a notable disparity of interest in them.
+I share the concerns of the noble Baroness, Lady Cohen, about the Higher Education Act and the Technical and Further Education Act.
+I was leading for the Lib Dems on both and there was a notable disparity of interest between them.
 I also share the concerns of the noble Lord, Lord Monks, about the graveyard of previous initiatives; we know that so well.

 One of the features of winding up in a debate such as this is that all the brilliant things that I was going to say have been said far more brilliantly by other speakers.
 I shall try not to repeat, but to add my weight to some of the issues which other noble Lords have raised.
 The levy has not met with undiluted enthusiasm.
 We hear that it is too complex, too restrictive and, as the noble Lord, Lord Norton, said, “not fit for purpose”.
 The Recruitment & Employment Confederation tells us that its members pay over £110 million into the apprenticeship levy every year but, because of the restrictive funding rules, it is a struggle to use this funding to train workers on flexible and temporary contracts.
 It estimates that, two years on, over £104 million is left unspent.
 As both the noble Lord, Lord Pendry, and the noble Baroness, Lady Prashar, set out, the vast majority of temporary and contract workers are automatically cut off from training opportunities through the apprenticeship levy.
 They cannot access training opportunities, while recruitment agencies are unable to use their funds beyond supporting the recruitment industry.
 Yet these people could benefit most from training opportunities.
 Why is the levy not designed to encourage agency workers to progress?